 (If you need a new will, try the new Policygenius app.
 Our attorney-approved tools can create a will for just $120.)

 If certain legal standards are not met in the will, it may be considered incomplete.
 That could mean failing to sign the will, leaving blank spaces where beneficiary names should be, or simply omitting text where needed.

 Depending on your state, you may only have a limited amount of time to contest a will.
 The clock starts ticking after you receive notice of probate, meaning that the deceased has died and his or her assets are being distributed per the will.

 You need to file your claim during this time, which is usually referred to as the statute of limitations.
 Once the statute of limitations has run out, you’ll have few options for legal remedy.

-A lawyer will file the claim on your behalf.
+An estate planning lawyer will file the claim on your behalf.
 Lawyers cost a lot of money, and they could take a large cut of your financial gain, amounting to thousands or even tens of thousands of dollars.
 But an attorney can save you a lot of time and effort as well as make it more likely that you’ll win the contest (or warn you if you they think it’s unwinnable).

 Whether you go through an attorney or not, the claim must be submitted to the probate court in the county where the deceased died.
 A court clerk should be able to point you in the right direction and provide the paperwork you need to file the claim.